Cacti/documentation/Data-Input-Methods.md

 Name | Description
 --- | ---
-Name | Give the data query a name that you will use to identify it.
-This name will be used throughout Cacti to identify the data input method.
+Name | Give the data query a name that you will use to identify it Input Type | Select the type of data input method you are trying to create Input String | This field is only used when the Input Type is set to 'Script/Command' Output String | This field is only here for legacy purposes and will probably go away in a future version of Cacti

+The `Name` specified will be used throughout Cacti to identify the data input method.
+Careful consideration should be made to help uniquely identify the data source.
+Having very similar names can lead to confusion when utilising them.

-Input Type | Select the type of data input method you are trying to create.
-Valid options here are 'Script/Command', 'SNMP', 'SNMP Query', and 'Script Query'.
+Valid options for `Input Type` are 'Script/Command', 'SNMP', 'SNMP Query', and 'Script Query'.

-Input String | This field is only used when the Input Type is set to 'Script/Command'.
-It specifies the full path to the script including any per data source variables inside <>'s from the user.
+When the type is set to `Script/Command`, the `Input String` specifies the full path to the script including any per data source variables inside <>'s from the user.
 For instance, if you are passing an IP address to a script, your input string might look something like: `/path/to/script.pl <ip>` When the user creates a data source based on this data input method, they will be prompted for an IP address to pass onto the script.
-Output String | This field is only here for legacy purposes and will probably go away in a future version of Cacti.

 When you are finished filling in all necessary fields, click the Create button to continue.
-You will be redirected back to the same page, but this time with two new boxes, Input Fields and Output Fields.
-The Input Fields box is used to define any fields that require information from the user.
+You will be redirected back to the same page, but this time with two new boxes, `Input Fields` and `Output Fields`.

+The `Input Fields` box is used to define any fields that require information from the user.
 Any input fields referenced to in the input string must be defined here.

-The Output Fields box is used to define each field that you expect back from the script. *All data input methods must have at least one output field defined*, but may have more for a script.
+The `Output Fields` box is used to define each field that you expect back from the script.

+*All data input methods must have at least one output field defined*, but may have more than one depending on the type.

 ### Data Input Fields